How to become a judge, how much do they charge and how are judges appointed?

 How to become a judge?

 Becoming a judge is not easy.
-Anyone who chooses to become a judge faces a long road full of challenges and obstacles, starting in the classroom.
+Anyone who chooses to become a judge faces a long road full of challenges and obstacles that starts in the classroom.

-The first step is obtaining a master’s degree in law.
+The first step is to obtain a master’s degree in law.
 This opens the dream door to the world of law and justice for future judges.
-Rumours that law is one of the most difficult fields of study do not lie.
+The rumours that law is one of the most difficult fields of higher education do not lie.
 But those who like a challenge enjoy it.
 Law schools offer a wide range of subjects from constitutional law to international law.
 Students learn to analyze complex legal issues and argue.

 Law practice